AI Bots Boom, But Googlebot Still Reigns Supreme in 2025

 FAQs

-Googlebot led web crawl traffic in 2025, accounting for more than 25% of all Verified Bot traffic and 4.5% of all HTML request traffic.
-These figures outpaced other AI bots combined.
+Cloudflare’s report showed that Googlebot generated more web traffic than any other crawler in 2025.
+The post says Googlebot was responsible for more than 25% of Verified Bot traffic and 4.5% of all HTML request traffic.

 Comments